CydiaMine/appinstaller/README.md

-# EditReadMe
+# CydiaMine
 Discover the latest in iOS jailbreaking with Cydia Mine.
 Learn how to use CydiaMine and the specail features of CydiaMine.
-# CydiaMine

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSXzBUFL-rSSSq3ELCjFUJZ7510bCp6l3zhwSTcYsBCfboYzmAcskWInL0tgLWomOmedOA&usqp=CAU.">